The Ultimate Guide to the Best Hamburgers in Los Angeles: From Iconic Stands to Local Favorites

 Conclusion

 Next time you find yourself driving down Wilshire, pull over at Highland.
-Order yourself a cheeseburger with “the works,” grab a seat, and enjoy a bite of history.
+Order yourself a Kingburger with “the works” at Fatburger Los Angeles, grab a seat, and enjoy a bite of history.
 You’ll quickly realize why this spot tops the list of where to get the best cheeseburgers in Southern California.

-1. Check the Hours: Many of the independent stands (like Bill’s or Apple Pan) have specific hours or are closed on Sundays.
+- Check the Hours: Many of the independent stands (like Bill’s or Apple Pan) have specific hours or are closed on Sundays.
+PRO TIP: Use Google Maps to check how busy it is in real time or to place an online order.

 Los Angeles is a burger town—always has been, always will be.